Biden goes straight from G7 to Hollywood fundraiser, balancing geopolitics with his reelection bid

-WASHINGTON — (AP) — Flying through the night across nine time zones, from southern Italy to Southern California, President Joe Biden will shift focus from Russia's challenge of Western unity to raking in big bucks for his reelection campaign at a Hollywood fundraiser featuring George Clooney and Julia Roberts.
+LOS ANGELES — (AP) — After flying through the night across nine time zones, from southern Italy to Southern California, President Joe Biden shifted his focus from Russia's challenge of Western unity to raking in big money for his reelection campaign at a Hollywood fundraiser featuring George Clooney and Julia Roberts.

-Former President Barack Obama is joining the megastar headliners Clooney and Roberts, and late-night host Jimmy Kimmel will interview all of them onstage.
-In a text message to donors beforehand, Roberts called it "a crucial time in the election."
+Former President Barack Obama is joining headliners Clooney and Roberts, and late-night host Jimmy Kimmel will interview all of them onstage.
+In a text message to donors, Roberts called it "a crucial time in the election."
 Kimmel wrote in his own text that presumptive Republican nominee Donald Trump "will hate this, so let's do it."

-Top luminaries from the entertainment world have increasingly lined up to help Biden's campaign, hoping to provide a fundraising jolt and to energize would-be supporters to turn out ahead of Election Day against Trump.
+Luminaries from the entertainment world have increasingly lined up to help Biden's campaign, hoping to provide a fundraising jolt and to energize would-be supporters to turn out ahead of Election Day against Trump.
+This event also drew top Democrats, with more than a dozen House Democrats, most from California, and the state's Democratic governor, Gavin Newsom, participating in a pre-show photo line with Biden and Obama.

+“We are going to see an unprecedented and record-setting turnout from the media and entertainment world,” Jeffrey Katzenberg, the Hollywood mogul, major Democratic donor and co-chair of Biden’s campaign, said in a statement.

-But hobnobbing with the megastars this time means Biden is skipping a summit in Switzerland about ways to end Russia's war in Ukraine.
+Still, hobnobbing with stars and top members of his party meant Biden skipped a summit in Switzerland about ways to end the fighting in Ukraine.
+Vice President Kamala Harris made a whirlwind trip of her own to represent the United States there.

 It's a stark reminder that his responsibilities as president and his reelection effort can sometimes conflict.

-“We are going to see an unprecedented and record-setting turnout from the media and entertainment world,” Jeffrey Katzenberg, the Hollywood mogul, major Democratic donor and co-chair of Biden’s campaign, said in a statement.

-A Biden fundraiser in March at Radio City Music Hall, on the other side of the country in Manhattan, featured late-night host Stephen Colbert interviewing the president, Obama and former President Bill Clinton.
-It raised a then-record-setting $26 million.
-The Biden campaign says it is still counting receipts ahead of Saturday's event and likely won't release an expected total until closer to when it starts.
+A Biden fundraiser in March at Radio City Music Hall in New York featured late-night host Stephen Colbert interviewing the president, Obama and former President Bill Clinton.
+It raised a then-record $26 million, but the California event will bring in at least $28 million, according to the Biden campaign.

 He outpaced Biden's New York event in April, raking in $50.5 million at a gathering of major donors at the Florida home of billionaire investor John Paulson.
 The former president's campaign and the Republican National Committee announced they had raised a whopping $141 million in May, padded by tens of millions of dollars in contributions that flowed in after Trump's guilty verdict in his criminal hush money trial.